Recurring Billing Requirements

 Transaction Identification

-- Use proper MCC codes for subscription services
+- Use the right MCC for subscription services.

 Mastercard Subscription Rules